kenellorando/clog/README.md

+# ⚠️ Archived - Deprecation Notice
+`clog` will no longer be maintained.
+I originally made this for [Cadence](https://github.com/kenellorando/cadence), to make up for Go standard log package's then-lack of logging levels and customizable information.
+The release of Go 1.21's standard library includes `slog`, an extremely similar (in name and function) stuctured logger which supports log levels and custom tags.
+See Go's [slog post](https://go.dev/blog/slog) for details.

+Still, `clog` remains viable for Go projects 1.20 and prior.

 # clog
 clog is a Go logging package.
 It is ideal for applications in environments whose standard outputs are caught by other systems, such as container runtimes and Linux system utilities.